 Courts Step In Only When Asked

-One of the biggest advantages of a properly funded trust is that it avoids the ongoing court supervision that comes with probate.
-This statute makes that principle explicit: a court does not monitor a trust unless someone asks it to or a specific law requires it.
+One of the biggest advantages of a properly funded trust is avoiding costly court supervision that comes with probate.
+Under Arizona law, a court does not monitor a trust unless someone asks it to or a specific law requires it.

 The court may intervene in the administration of a trust to the extent its jurisdiction is invoked by an interested person or as provided by law.

-A.R.S. § 14-10201(A)This means a trustee can manage trust assets, make distributions, pay bills, and handle the day-to-day work of the trust without filing paperwork with a court or waiting for judicial approval.
+A.R.S. § 14-10201(A)This means a trustee can manage trust assets, make distributions, pay bills, and handle the day-to-day work of the trust administration process without filing paperwork with a court.
 The process stays private and moves at the pace the trustee sets, not the court's calendar.

 No Continuing Supervision by Default

 Some states require ongoing court oversight of certain trusts.
-Arizona takes a different approach.
+This state takes a different approach.

 A trust is not subject to continuing judicial supervision unless ordered by the court.

-A.R.S. § 14-10201(B)A court can order continuing supervision if there is a reason to do so, such as a dispute between the trustee and beneficiaries or concerns about mismanagement.
+A.R.S. § 14-10201(B)A court can order continuing supervision if there is a reason to do so.
+Disputes between the trustee and beneficiaries or concerns about mismanagement might justify it.
 But that is the exception, not the rule.
-Most trusts in Arizona operate entirely outside the courtroom.
+Most trusts operate entirely outside the courtroom.

 When a court proceeding is needed, it can address any matter related to the trust's administration.
-That includes requests for instructions when the trustee is unsure how to proceed and actions to declare the rights of beneficiaries or other interested persons.
-The flexibility is there when it is needed, but the default is independence.
+That includes requests for instructions when the trustee is unsure how to proceed.
+It also covers actions to declare the rights of beneficiaries or other interested persons.